OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - This is a new file that contains the model for accessing the Cik values from the DB.
   - `createTable(conn)` creates the table by calling `src/server/sql/cik/create_cik_table.sql`
   - `insert(cik[], conn)` stores provided cik values into DB.
 Each i,j that has an actual conversion (not NaN for slope and intercept) is placed put into the table by calling `src/server/sql/cik/insert_new_conversion.sql` with arguments rowIndex = i, columnIndex = j, slope, intercept.
 Note the values in cik table must all be removed and then the values in cik added (so only the new ones exist in table) by first calling `src/server/sql/cik/delete_all_conversions.sql`.
 To avoid requests being made while this is happening, this should be done as a transaction.
-    - TODO For transaction for cik reload, see src/server/migrations/migrateDatabase.js and src/server/models/Reading.js for examples.
+    - For transaction for cik reload, see src/server/migrations/migrateDatabase.js and src/server/models/Reading.js for examples.
+This is noted in a different v1.1 document.
   - Do we need a constructor, get, etc. since not clear will be used?

 #### Some details on how the code changes were tested